Slavik7/chill-music-player/README.md

 ## Chill Music Player

-music player using React.js, Sass and more
+music player using React.js, Scss and more